 Pousada Piuval

-I had not heard of Pousada Piuval until we were already back in Poconé for our last night.
-Pousada Piuval is similar to Pouso Alegre, in the sense that you can also see a lot of wildlife on their terrain as well.
+Pousada Piuval↗ is similar to Pouso Alegre, in the sense that you can also see a lot of wildlife on their terrain as well.
 It is one of the best places to see Giant Anteaters.
 Pousada Piuval is a little more expensive than Pouso Alegre but offers a little bit more luxury.

 Porto Jofre

 Since this lodge is about 1-hour drive from Porto Jofre, it is cheaper compared to the lodges right at the port.
-Their price included accommodation, full board, transport to Porto Jofre, and a river cruise looking for jaguars each full day we’d stay and the deal we got was considerably better than the price of lodges closer to the river and a much better deal than the campsite.
+Their price includes accommodation, full board, transport to Porto Jofre, and a river cruise looking for jaguars each full day we’d stay and the deal we got was considerably better than the price of lodges closer to the river and a much better deal than the campsite.

 Do take into consideration that you’ll arrive later at the river than the people staying in Porto Jofre, and that you will stay out on the boat the whole day.
 If you stay in Porto Jofre you often get the choice to come back to the lodge for lunch and head out again in the afternoon.
 Since the Jaguar Ecological Reserve is too far away to go back for lunch, you won’t be offered this choice.
 You’ll have lunch at the boat and start heading back in the afternoon, generally a bit earlier than the other boats as well.